 What is Fast Fashion?

 Remember how almost 20 years ago shopping was an occasional eventful experience unless it was our birthday.
 Whether it was Christmas or Diwali, our parents used to buy us some new clothes.
-Also, we tend to wear them until they get worn out, or we outgrow them.
+Also, we tend to wear them until they get worn out, took care of them with maintenance and waterproofing, or we outgrow them.
 Many of us passed the clothes onto our younger siblings in the latter scenario, which planted a seed for a week-long sibling war.

 If you really relate to it, don't you feel it happened ages ago?
 The answer is yes, and it lies in a shift in trends on how we dress nowadays and how we prefer shopping.